FinalsClub/djKarma/README.md

 sudo service postgresql restart
 ./manage.py syncdb # if you do not do this `run_gunicorn` will not be a command option
 ```
+### Deploying Solr ###

+1) You can generate the schema from the django application (once Haystack is installed and setup) by running ./manage.py build_solr_schema.
+2) Take the output from that command and place it in apache-solr-1.4.1/example/solr/conf/schema.xml.
+3) Restart Solr.

 Note on Database migrations
 ---------------------------